What to Eat at a Music Festival?

 Before heading out to a music festival, eat a solid meal.
 While festival foods can be delicious and tempting, they can be difficult to find and overpriced.
 If you do plan to indulge, split the unhealthy treats with friends.
 To avoid feeling fried at the end of the day, you should stick to a similar meal to your pre-fest meal, including slow-burning carbohydrates, protein, and healthy fats.

-(Caveman Music Festival at Monument Lake Resort in Colorado is the perfect place to grasp the last sun-soaked days of summer.
+(Caveman Music Festival at Monument Lake Resort in Colorado music events is the perfect place to grasp the last sun-soaked days of summer.
 Contact us for more details about the passes and packages.)

 Foods already available at music festivals